ArduPilot/ardupilot/README_waf.txt

     # List all the targets available
     waf list

+There are also shortcuts for vehicle builds, for example:
+    # Shortcut for waf --targets ArduCopter
+    waf copter

 By default all the files produced by the build will be inside the build/ subdirectory.
 The binaries will also be there, with the name identifying the target board.